Frequently Asked Questions

 -

-Luxury Cabins: Stone Cottage (1 king & 4 singles in 2 rooms), Timber Cabin (Desert Oak 4-poster bed), Tin Cabin (Desert Oak 4 post bed)
+Private Cabins: Family Cottage (1 king & 4 singles in 2 rooms) & Cabins (Desert Oak 4-poster bed)

 -

-Log Cottage: 1 queen & 3 singles, this room is warmly appointed however is not airconditioned.
+Bush Cottage: 1 queen & 3 single beds, this room is warmly appointed however is not air-conditioned.
 It has a fireplace.
-A true replica of living in teh 19th century (with benefits)
+A true replica of living in the 19th century (with benefits)

 -

-Campground: Equipped with showers, toilets, and washing machine facilities.
+Campground: Equipped with communal showers, toilets and washing machine facilities.

 Pets